modulus100/python-datastructures-algorithms/advanced-algorithms-course-2021/homework4/hm_4.md

    that a computer scientist can use this algorithm instead of manual path computation, in this case it optimizes developer's lifetime and makes his life less depressive.
-   This algorithm computes the most expensive path from a top to a bottom.
+   This algorithm computes a most expensive path from a top to a bottom.

 2)  For the top element we don't need to computer path complexity because the top represents the only a